Click on each question for answers to frequently asked questions about Virtual NSLI-Y.

 Are Virtual NSLI-Y alumni eligible for the NSLI-Y or Bureau of Educational and Cultural Affairs (ECA) alumni associations?

 - Virtual NSLI-Y alumni are eligible to join the ECA alumni community, a large network of alumni from U.S. government-funded and U.S. government-facilitated exchange programs.
-Joining the ECA alumni community allows exchange participants to build on their exchange experiences, network with fellow ECA alumni, and gain access to online resources and events.
+The ECA alumni community allows exchange participants to build on their exchange experiences, network with fellow ECA alumni, and gain access to online resources and events.
 For more information, please go to the ECA alumni website.

 Can Virtual NSLI-Y students submit stories to NSLI-Y Interactive?